-The Plant Industries Division is comprised of four bureaus, which together administer state and federal laws.
-These laws facilitate agricultural production and marketing and provide consumer and environmental protection for Missouri citizens by regulating animal feeds and seeds, providing necessary certifications for interstate and international shipment of agricultural and forest products, ensuring plant pest protection for crops and forests, establishing grades and standards for fresh fruits and vegetables and regulating the use of pesticides.
+The Plant Industries Division comprises four bureaus, which together administer state and federal laws.
+These laws facilitate agricultural production and marketing and provide consumer and environmental protection for Missouri citizens by regulating animal feeds and seeds, providing necessary certifications for interstate and international shipment of agricultural and forest products, ensuring plant pest protection for crops and forests, inspecting for conformance to USDA grades for fresh fruits and vegetables and regulating the use of pesticides.

-Bureau of Feed and Seed
+Bureau of Feed, Seed and Treated Timber

 The bureau administers the Missouri Commercial Feed Law and the Missouri Seed Law.
 The feed law regulates the manufacture, distribution and labeling of commercial feed products to ensure that livestock producers and pet owners receive the feed product guaranteed.
-The bureau, in partnership with the U.S. Food and Drug Administration, provides inspection reports and regulation involved with preventing Bovine Spongiform Encephalopathy (BSE) and also provides labeling assistance and investigates complaints related to animal feed.
+In partnership with the U.S. Food and Drug Administration, the bureau provides inspection reports and regulation involved with preventing Bovine Spongiform Encephalopathy (BSE) and also provides labeling assistance and investigates complaints related to animal feed.

-The bureau regulates seed products through inspecting, sampling, testing and labeling and are reviewed to ensure the product meets the labeled guarantees.
-The bureau cooperates with the United States Department of Agriculture's (USDA) seed regulatory and testing branch in regulating the interstate movement of seed.
+The bureau regulates seed products through inspecting, sampling, testing and labeling and are reviewed to ensure the product meets the label guarantees and cooperates with the USDA seed regulatory and testing branch in regulating the interstate movement of seed.